Viewing Content

 Searching and filtering content

-The Posit Connect content dashboard provides robust search and filter functions to help you find content items that you have permission to view or collaborate on.
+The Posit Connect UI provides robust search and filter functions to help you find content items that you have permission to view or collaborate on.
 This section covers basic and advanced search and filter syntax, including how to refine your search results based on the owner, content type, and tags.

 Search terms